 To obtain a permit, a facility owner or operator must apply to the department using forms designated for this purpose.
 Applicants must supply information on the facility's emissions, the processes operating at the facility, the raw materials being used, the height and location of stacks or vents, the requirements that apply to the facility, and the controls being applied.
 DAR develops air source permits based on the information in the applications.

-Permit applications are processed following a number of steps prescribed by regulation (6 NYCRR Part 621).
+Permit applications are processed following a number of steps prescribed by regulation (6 NYCRR Part 621)(link leaves DEC).
 The permit process begins with entry of data from the permit application into a comprehensive, computerized system called the Air Facilities System (AFS).
 DEC technical staff review the application to determine if the operation of the source can be expected to cause any air pollution problems, and to ensure that compliance with pollution control requirements will be achieved.